AxGord/Pony/README.md

 The library has a set of tools for develop, prepare, building, testing and publication project.

-Can be used for create nodejs, php, pixijs, openfl, unity3d, flash applications.
+Can be used for create nodejs, php, pixijs, openfl, unity3d, flash, electron, cordova applications.

 Work on server or client sides.